tldr-pages/tldr/pages/common/pycodestyle.md

 > A tool to check Python code against PEP 8 style conventions.

-- Check the styling of a single file:
+- Check the style of a single file:

 `pycodestyle {{file}}.py`

-- Check the styling of a multiple files:
+- Check the style of a multiple files:

 `pycodestyle {{file1}}.py {{file2}}.py {{file3}}.py`